 Performance Share Unit Awards.
-PSU awards, which for 2014 and prior years were awarded under the 2005 Contingent Stock Plan (predecessor to the 2014 Omnibus Incentive Plan), provide for a minimum oneyear performance period with a targeted number of shares to be earned if performance during the period meets goals set by the Compensation Committee during the first 90 days of the period.
+PSU awards, which were awarded under the 2014 Omnibus Incentive Plan or, for 2014 and prior years, under the 2005 Contingent Stock Plan, provide for a minimum one-year performance period with a targeted number of shares to be earned if performance during the period meets goals set by the Compensation Committee during the first 90 days of the period.
 If performance is below defined threshold levels, then no units will be earned, and if performance exceeds defined maximum levels, then a maximum number of units (above the target number) will be earned.
 PSU awards are not transferable by the participant until the end of the performance period and certification by the Compensation Committee with respect to each performance measure used for the award.
 If a participant terminates employment during the performance period due to death, disability or retirement, then the participant (or his or her estate) will receive a pro rata payout following the end of the performance period based on the portion of the performance period during which the participant was employed and based on the number of units that would have been earned by the participant if he or she had remained employed for the entire performance period prior to applying the pro rata factor.
 If the participant leaves employment during the performance period for any other reason, then the units are forfeited, except for certain circumstances following a change in control.
 At about the same time that shares are issued to participants following the performance period, participants also receive a cash payment in the amount of the dividends (without interest) that would have been paid during the performance period on the number of shares that they have earned.
 Holders of PSU awards have no voting rights as stockholders until shares of common stock are issued after the end of the performance period.

 Restricted Stock and Restricted Stock Units.
-Awards of restricted stock and restricted stock units included in the 2014 Summary Compensation Table were made under the 2005 Contingent Stock Plan, which awards provide for a vesting period.
+Awards of restricted stock and restricted stock units included in the 2015 Summary Compensation Table were made under the 2014 Omnibus Incentive Plan or, for 2014 and prior years, the 2005 Contingent Stock Plan, which awards provide for a vesting period.
 Awards vest earlier in the event of the participant's death or disability.
 If a participant terminates employment prior to vesting, then the award of restricted stock or restricted stock units is forfeited, except for certain circumstances following a change in control.
 Within 90 days following the date of termination, the Compensation Committee can waive the forfeiture of all or a portion of an award.
 During the vesting period, holders of unvested shares of restricted stock (but not holders of unvested shares of restricted stock units) are entitled to receive dividends on the same basis as dividends are paid to other stockholders and are entitled to vote the unvested shares.

-Outstanding Equity Awards at 2014 Fiscal Year-End
+Outstanding Equity Awards at 2015 Fiscal Year-End

-The following table shows, as of December 31, 2014, outstanding and unvested stock awards under the 2005 Contingent Stock Plan for the named executive officers.
-All market or payout values in the table shown for stock awards are based on the closing price of common stock on December 31, 2014 of \$42.43 per share.
+The following table shows, as of December 31, 2015, outstanding and unvested stock awards under the 2005 Contingent Stock Plan and the 2014 Omnibus Incentive Plan for the named executive officers.
+All market or payout values in the table shown for stock awards are based on the closing price of common stock on December 31, 2015 of \$44.60 per share.